folio-org/folio-sample-modules/README.md

 Open the project in your favourite IDE, in this example NetBeans.
 Use its rename function to rename the display name and ArtifactId to "mymodule".
-You shold probably rename the source package to something else like "org.foo.mymopdule", unless you are starting up a new folio sample module.
+You should probably rename the source package to something else like "org.foo.mymopdule", unless you are starting up a new folio sample module.

 Now you can compile the module in your IDE or with `mvn install`.
 Again,